South Koreans furious after speed skaters hang team mate out to dry

-SEOUL (Reuters) - Two South Korean speed skaters are facing growing calls for them to be banned from the national team after they appeared to blame a team mate for their failure to reach the semi-finals of the women’s team pursuit at the Pyeongchang Winter Olympics.
+SEOUL (Reuters) - Two South Korean speed skaters are facing growing calls for them to be banned from the national team after they appeared to blame a team mate for their failure to reach the women’s team pursuit semi-finals at the Pyeongchang Winter Olympics.

 Kim Bo-reum and Park Ji-woo crossed the line almost four seconds ahead of the third Korean skater, Noh Seon-yeong, in the quarter-finals on Monday.

-In the pursuit, the clock only stops when the final skater has crossed the line and teams typically finish with all three skaters bunched together.
+In the pursuit, the clock only stops when the final skater has crossed the line and teams usually finish with all three skaters bunched together.

-Television clips showed Noh in tears on the bench after the race while Kim and Park appeared to ignore her and walk away with only their Dutch coach, Bob de Jong, offering Noh comfort.
+Television clips showed Noh in tears after the race while Kim and Park appeared to ignore her and walk away with only their Dutch coach, Bob de Jong, offering Noh comfort.

 Noh had been hoping to win gold to honor her late brother, former short track world champion Jin-kyu, who died of bone cancer in 2016.